Best Running Shoes For Metatarsalgia [Ball Of Foot Pain]

 A high arch can put excess pressure on the metatarsal area leading to inflammation and pain especially in the metatarsal heads which are rounded ends of the bones that connect with your toes.
-Symptoms may include:

 There are some excellent products to help alleviate the pain of Metatarsalgia.
 These include ball of foot cushions and pads, gel-lined products like cushions, toe toppers and socks, insoles with extra cushioning in the ball of foot, or shoes that feature extra cushioning in the ball of foot.

 This condition is typically caused by an enlarged pinched nerve.
 It's often the result of wearing high-heels, shoes that are too tight, or from high-impact activities such as jogging and aerobics.

 People who have bunions or hammertoes are also at a higher risk.
 The following solutions can help relieve the pain of Morton’s Neuroma:

-We recommend you consult a podiatrist for a proper diagnosis if you feel you may have Metatarsalgia or Morton’s Neuroma.
+I recommend you consult a podiatrist for a proper diagnosis if you feel you may have Metatarsalgia or Morton’s Neuroma.